Yoctol/bottender/docs/channel-telegram-handling-events.md

 ## Handling Events with Router

-Bottender offers a bunch of helpers to routes within your Telegram or multi-platform application.
-To learn more, please check out Bottender's doc, [Telegram Routing](channel-telegram-routing.md).
+Bottender offers a bunch of helpers to route within your Telegram or multi-platform application.
+To learn more about how to use those Telegram particular routes with router, check out [Telegram Routing](channel-telegram-routing.md).